ameliabradley/scripts-grid/xgrid/README.md

 * Use the new image by either:
   * Running `docker down; docker up` in `examples/splinter` for a bare-bones setup
   * Or by simply running [popgrid](../popgrid), if you want a preloaded circuit with data
-* Subsequent runs of `xgrid` will be way faster due to caching! 🎉
+* Subsequent runs of `xgrid` will be faster due to caching